 She’d opted for the bus that morning, feeling not the slightest bit of guilt for skipping the day’s walk.
 She’d seen enough canal path to last a lifetime, and the next town promised a museum, her “personalised” guidebook informed her.
 She had hoped for something quaint and local, perhaps explaining how the town had once prospered making widgets and thingamajigs until the canal trade dried up.
 Or else offering a glimpse into the life of a long-forgotten local Laird.

-She did not expect the plasticised loch ness monster museum, the kind of place crawling with children and the germs the brought from the corners of the globe.
+She did not expect the plasticised Loch Ness monster museum, the kind of place crawling with children and the germs they brought from the corners of the globe.
 The staff seemed to be trying to combat the latter even as they catered to the former; the entire complex reeked of cleaning chemicals so strongly that Lacey doubted, if the monster did exist, that it could have survived the runoff from this place.

 Even in the cafe, there was a strong and inexplicable whiff of chlorine, a scent that made her tea entirely unappetising.
 With all the chemicals, she thought to herself, they could have at least de-stick-ified her table after the previous child had finished making a mess of whatever sugary delight it had consumed.